Graphs with large total angular resolution: Upper bounds on the number of edges

-\begin{proof} The unbounded cell of $D$ cannot have size $3$, as in this case the convex hull of the drawing is a triangle and we have $\operatorname{TAR}(D)\leq 60^{\circ}$.
-If the drawing $D$ has an unbounded cell of size at least $5$ and $\operatorname{TAR}(D)>60^{\circ}$, then $m \leq 2n -5$ follows directly from Lemma~\ref{lemma:main}.
-Otherwise, the unbounded cell of $D$ has size $4$, which, as $D$ is not a path on $3$ vertices, implies that the boundary of $D$ is a 4-gon $F$.
-By Observation~\ref{obs:inner_degree} and the fact that $D$ is not a 4-cycle, there is precisely one edge $e$ in the interior of and incident to $F$.
-Let $D'$ be the drawing we get by deleting all vertices and edges of $F$ and also the edge $e$.
-The drawing $D'$ is connected and has $n' \geq 1$ vertices and $m'$ edges, where $n=n'+4$ and $m=m'+5$.
-By Lemma~\ref{lemma:main} we know that $m' \leq 2 n' - 2$ and we derive $m = m'+5 \leq 2 n' -2 + 5 \leq 2n - 5$.
+\begin{proof} The unbounded cell of $D$ cannot have size $3$, as in this case the convex hull of the drawing is a triangle and we have $\TAR(D)\leq 60^{\circ}$.
+If the drawing $D$ has an unbounded cell of size at least $5$ and $\TAR(D)>60^{\circ}$, then $m \leq 2n -5$ follows directly from Lemma~\ref{lemma:main}.
+Otherwise, the unbounded cell of $D$ has size~$4$, which, as $D$ is not a path on $3$ vertices, implies that the boundary of $D$ is a 4-cycle $F$.
+By Lemma~\ref{obs:inner_degree} and the fact that $D$ is not a 4-cycle, $D$ contains exactly one edge $e$ with one vertex in the interior of $F$ and the other vertex on the boundary of $F$.
+Let $D'$ be the drawing we obtain by deleting all vertices and edges of $F$ and also the edge $e$.
+The drawing $D'$ is connected and has $n' \geq 1$ vertices and $m'$ edges, where $n'=n-4$ and $m'=m-5$.
+By Lemma~\ref{lemma:main} we know that $m' \leq 2 n' - 2$ and we derive $m = m'+5 \leq 2 n' -2 + 5 = 2n - 5$. \end{proof}